Can Judgment Creditors Go After My Retirement Accounts?

 Distributions From a Retirement Plan

-While a ERISA plan is generally protected, the distributions made to you may not be.
-At least one federal court has held that your ERISA benefits may no longer be protected once they leave the plan and are distributed to you.
-For example, if you deposit the distributions you receive from a retirement plan into a regular checking account, then a judgment creditor may be able to attach those funds in the account.
-Of course, you may still be able to protect those funds by using other exemptions available in your state.
-(To learn about other types of exemptions that may protect your income and assets, see Using Exemptions to Protect Property from Judgment Creditors.)
+While a ERISA plan is generally protected, the distributions made to you might not be.
+At least one federal court has held that your ERISA benefits might no longer be protected once they leave the plan and are distributed to you.
+For example, if you deposit the distributions you receive from a retirement plan into a regular checking account, then a judgment creditor might be able to attach those funds in the account.
+Of course, you might still be able to protect those funds by using other exemptions available in your state.
+The protection of distributions depends heavily on state law, with some states providing protections for distributions if they're deposited in segregated accounts and traceable to the retirement plan.
+But in other states, protections are limited for distributions from qualified plans.

 Non-ERISA-Qualified Retirement Accounts

-Judgment creditors may be able to seize retirement plans that are not qualified or covered under ERISA.
-These types of accounts are not protected by the anti-alienation clause, which means whether they are protected depends on state and federal exemption laws, which may provide much less protection against the claims of creditors.
+Judgment creditors might be able to seize retirement plans that aren't qualified or covered under ERISA.
+These types of accounts aren't protected by the anti-alienation clause, which means whether they are protected depends on state and federal exemption laws, which might provide much less protection against the claims of creditors.

 Common Types of Non-ERISA Retirement Accounts

-A great deal of retirement plans and accounts are non-ERISA and may be at risk, including:
+A great deal of retirement plans and accounts are non-ERISA and might be at risk, such as:

 • traditional Individual Retirement Accounts (IRAs)